tetraversegame/Tetrabot/README.md

 # Tetrabot
-A bot for the Discord alternative Guilded!
+A bot for Discord that uses the Tetraverse API :D